signj117/jubilant-waffle/README.md

 curl -X POST -k
 ```

-The -X POST option ensures the request is send as an HTTP POST (not a GET).
+`-X POST` ensures the request is send as an HTTP POST (not a GET).

-The -k option for curl connects to the API endpoint without confirming SSL certificate validity.
+`-k` connects to the API endpoint without confirming SSL certificate validity.
 If you want to confirm the validity of the certificate, visit deploy.example.com in a browser and save the certificate from there, then use per your scripting client's SSL documentation.

 Supply your userID (legacy hardware or legacy example), followed by a colon, followed by the [Jenkins API token associated with your userID](https://stackoverflow.com/questions/45466090/how-to-get-the-api-token-for-jenkins):